cameronmcelfresh/xrd-simulate/README.md

 MATLAB Code to Simulate XRD Patterns

 ## Getting Started
-This collection of MATLAB scripts is designed to simulate XRD patterns using the basic theory of x-ray interaction with atoms in a bulk material.
+This collection of MATLAB scripts is designed to simulate relative-intensity XRD patterns using the basic theory of x-ray interaction with atoms in a bulk material.
 The calculations are based off of information that can be found in Structure of Materials: An Introduction to Crystallography, Diffraction, and Symmetry by Marc De Gaef and Michael E. McHenry.

 If the user is unfamiliar with the basics mathematics behind XRD, a brief background math section is provided below.
 If the user is unfamiliar with crystallography the McHenry text or another basic text is strongly suggested.